openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 10: ALL ON / ALL OFF

-Responds to commands ALL ON / ALL OFF from Main Controller Module responds to commands ALL ON / ALL OFF that may be sent by the main controller or by other controller belonging to the system.

-Available config. parameters (data type is 2 Byte DEC):

-  *  default value 255
-  *  255 - ALL ON active, ALL OFF active.
-  *  0 - ALL ON is not active, ALL OFF is not active
-  *  1 - ALL ON is not active ALL OFF active
-  *  2 - ALL ON active ALL OFF is not active
+Responds to commands ALL ON / ALL OFF from Main Controller
+<p&gtModule responds to commands ALL ON / ALL OFF that may be sent by the main controller or by other controller belonging to the system.</p&gt <p&gtAvailable config. parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gt default value 255</li&gt <li&gt 255 - ALL ON active, ALL OFF active.</li&gt <li&gt 0 - ALL ON is not active, ALL OFF is not active</li&gt <li&gt 1 - ALL ON is not active ALL OFF active</li&gt <li&gt 2 - ALL ON active ALL OFF is not active</li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |